Menu

 15 Early Signs of Pregnancy

 Women experience different symptoms during pregnancy.
 Some symptoms affect more women than others and in different ways.
-A missed or delayed period if one of the most important pregnancy symptoms for the majority of women.
+A missed or delayed period is one of the most important pregnancy symptoms for the majority of women.

 It is essential to understand the different pregnancy symptoms and signs as some can be related to other issues.
 Some women have the first experiences just a week or two after conceiving but many feel nothing for weeks and up to a month after conception.